British Society for Research on Ageing

 Funding Priorities

 • Small Research Grant: Up to £3,000 (12-month maximum duration) - Supports early-to-mid career researchers for equipment, consumables, and research costs.
-Applications open from 2nd January annually.
+Applications typically open in January annually.

 • Travel Grant: Up to £500 - Covers conference attendance and presentation costs including registration, travel, economy flights, and accommodation.
-Applications open from 2nd January annually.
+Applications typically open in January annually.

-• Summer Studentship: £3,000 (£300 per week for 10 weeks) - Provides undergraduate students with research experience in the biology of ageing.
+• Summer Studentship: £3,000 - Provides undergraduate students with research experience in the biology of ageing during the summer period.

 Priority Areas